Valentin Vacherot

 Valentin Vacherot (/fr/; born 16 November 1998) is a Monégasque professional tennis player.
-He has a career-high ATP singles ranking of world No. 30 achieved on 3 November 2025 and a doubles ranking of No. 476 achieved on 20 February 2023.
-In 2025, Vacherot became the first player from his nation to win an ATP Tour singles title and the lowest ranked champion in Masters 1000 history (since 1990), at the Shanghai Masters.
-He also became the first Monégasque player to reach the top 50 in singles and to record a Top 10 win.
+He has a career-high ATP singles ranking of world No. 16 achieved on 4 May 2026, making him the highest-ranked Monégasque singles player in history.
 He is the current No. 1 Monaco singles player.
+He also has a best doubles ranking of No. 104 achieved on 4 May 2026.

-Vacherot played college tennis at Texas A&M University.
+Vacherot played college tennis at Texas A&M.

-He represents Monaco at the Davis Cup, where he has a win–loss record of 10–3.
+In 2025, Vacherot became the first player from his nation to win an ATP Tour singles title and the lowest ranked champion in Masters 1000 history (since 1990) in Shanghai.
+He also became the first Monégasque player to reach the top 50, and later the top 20 in singles, and to record a Top 10 win.

-Personal life
+Vacherot represents Monaco at the Davis Cup, where he has a win–loss record of 10–3.

-Vacherot was born in Roquebrune-Cap-Martin in the Alpes-Maritimes department of France to parents Josse and Nadine Vacherot, and grew up skiing before deciding to pursue tennis.
-Vacherot is one of four siblings, and is coached professionally by his elder half-brother Benjamin Balleret, who previously played professional tennis as well.
-Other professional tennis players in Vacherot's family include cousins Arthur Rinderknech and Chloé Paquet, and aunt Virginie Paquet.
+Early life

-In October 2025, Vacherot and Rinderknech both reached the final of a Masters 1000 for the first time in their respective careers at the Shanghai Masters.
+Vacherot was born in Roquebrune-Cap-Martin in the Alpes-Maritimes department of France to parents Josse and Nadine Vacherot.
+He has three siblings.
+He was raised in a border-town by Monaco and holds dual French and Monegasque citizenship, and went to school in and frequently visited the country; he therefore opted to represent them internationally in 2022.

-Career
+Professional career

-2022: Maiden Challenger title
+2022: First Challenger title

-In 2022, Vacherot won his maiden Challenger title at the Nonthaburi Challenger, Thailand, beating Lý Hoàng Nam in the final.
+In 2022, Vacherot won his first Challenger title at the Nonthaburi Challenger, Thailand, beating Lý Hoàng Nam in the final.
 Vacherot became Monaco’s second Challenger champion and the first since Jean-René Lisnard in 2004.

 2023: Masters debut

-He received a wildcard for the 2023 Monte-Carlo Masters main draw, making his Masters debut.
+Vacherot received a wildcard for the 2023 Monte-Carlo Masters main draw, making his Masters debut.
 He lost in the first round to Luca Nardi.

-2024: Grand Slam debut, top 110
+2024: Grand Slam and top 110 debuts

-Vacherot also received a wildcard for the 2024 Monte-Carlo Masters, losing to ninth seed Grigor Dimitrov.
+Vacherot received a wildcard for the 2024 Monte-Carlo Masters, losing to ninth seed Grigor Dimitrov.
 Ranked No. 136, he qualified for the main draw at the 2024 Țiriac Open but lost his opening match to eventual champion Márton Fucsovics.

-Vacherot reached the top 120 on 6 May 2024, following a semifinal appearance as a qualifier, at the 2024 Open Aix Provence.
-He defeated Aleksandar Kovacevic, qualifier Felipe Meligeni Alves and alternate Richard Gasquet before losing to eventual champion and third seed Alejandro Tabilo.
+Vacherot reached the top 120 on 6 May 2024, following a semifinal appearance as a qualifier, at the 2024 Open Aix Provence., losing to eventual champion Alejandro Tabilo.

-He made his Grand Slam debut at the 2024 French Open after qualifying, becoming the first player from the Monégasque Tennis Federation to qualify for the main draw.
-He lost in the first round to 32nd seed Alejandro Davidovich Fokina.
+Vacherot made his Grand Slam debut at the 2024 French Open after qualifying, becoming the first player from the Monégasque Tennis Federation to qualify for the main draw.
+He lost in the first round to Alejandro Davidovich Fokina.